Tax Collector/Town Clerk

 I hold an out of state driver's license which is my primary residence, I would like to register a car to leave at my seasonal home here in Mlton, what do I need to do?

-You must verify your non-residence status by showing proof (ie. tax bill/utility bill), filling out a notarized Nonresident Statement Affidavit and presenting your driver's license to the clerk.
+You must verify your non-residence status by showing proof (ie. tax bill/electric bill/cable bill), filling out a notarized Nonresident Statement Affidavit and presenting your driver's license to the clerk.
 The vehicle must stay gargaged primarily at the legal address in Milton.
 RSA 261:46.
 Nonresident Registration.
 Notwithstanding RSA 261:45, a nonresident who garages a vehicle primarily in this state may register such vehicle in this state as a nonresident.
 A vehicle is garaged primarily in this state if it is garaged in this state for at least 350 days of the registration year.
 No exemption from the payment of a permit fee shall be granted by reason of nonresidence except by the director, who shall in all cases require proof satisfactory to him or her of residence elsewhere, and of the liability of a nonresident owner, otherwise entitled to such exemption, to pay a property tax on the vehicle for the current year in the state of his or her residence.

 I've just moved to Milton from another state, how long do I have to re-register and title my vehicle to New Hampshire?

 RSA 261:45.
 Resident of State.
-Notwithstanding the provisions of RSA 261:44*, when a nonresident has established a bona fide residency in this stae, said resident shall have a maximum of 60 days from the date his residency was established in which to register his/her vehicle in New Hampshire. *RSA 261:44.
+Notwithstanding the provisions of RSA 261:44*, when a nonresident has established a bona fide residency in this state, said resident shall have a maximum of 60 days from the date his residency was established in which to register his/her vehicle in New Hampshire. *RSA 261:44.
 Operation Without Registration; Reciprocity.
-A vehicle, other than an OHRV or snowmobile, owned by a nonresident and duly registered for the current year in the state, district or country of which the owner is a resident may be driven upon the ways of the state without registration under this chapter to the extent, as to period of driving and otherwide, that the state, district or country of registration grants similar privileges for the operation of such vehicles owned by residents of this state and registered under its laws.
+A vehicle, other than an OHRV or snowmobile, owned by a nonresident and duly registered for the current year in the state, district or country of which the owner is a resident may be driven upon the ways of the state without registration under this chapter to the extent, as to period of driving and otherwise, that the state, district or country of registration grants similar privileges for the operation of such vehicles owned by residents of this state and registered under its laws.
 The director for the purposes of this section shall determine the nature and extent of the privileges for the driving of vehicles granted by other states, districts or countries to residents of this state and his determination shall be final.